AMooRl/Pong-Game/README.md

 for 2 Player

 first Player ,
-w for up ,
+W for up ,
-s for down
+S for down

 second Player ,
-arrow up for up ,
+arrow UP for up ,
-arrow down for down
+arrow DOWN for down

 Enjoy :)